micmarsh/bitsplit/README.md

-# Bitsplit
+# Bitsplit Core

-Manage a shared Bitcoin address and distribute the profits as you choose.
-Starting as a desktop app, eventually to become a webservice.
+Functions and protocols for managing a Bitsplit instance.
+Implement the `client` and `storage` protocols, then use the functions provided in core to interact with them.

 ## Usage

-Clone it, yo (doesn't actually work yet)
+Get it: [bitsplit-core "0.1.0"]

 ## License